Eremopezus: Plumage and beak

 As birds become flightless, their feathers soon lose the barbule hooks that keep them in shape, becoming more hair-like; when flight performance is of no significance anymore, this can improve the insulating properties of the plumage.
 Nothing is known about the plumage color of Eremopezus; it was presumably not very gaudily colored as it had to avoid apex predators, but little else can be inferred.
 Perhaps most likely it had white, black or grey feathers with at least some eumelanin but little carotenoids and phaeomelanins, as usual among the "higher waterbirds" in general, and specifically those that inhabit similar habitat.

-If it was a terrestrial animal, it might have been fairly short-necked; if it inhabited wetlands, its neck was probably not short and quite possibly rather long.
-The bill of Eremopezus was of unknown shape, but must in some way have been adapted to its feeding.
-Even if not a predator, being as it seems a member of the Neoaves its not-too-distant ancestors probably fed on animals.
+Most flightless birds, and volant birds that spend a lot of time in wetlands, have long necks used as a 'third limb'; it seems likely that Eremopezus was also fairly long-necked, though the angle at which it held its neck (and hence height) is impossible to know.
+The bill of Eremopezus was of unknown shape, but must in some way have been adapted to its feeding; piscivory or generalist predation seem plausible given the habitat, though many flightless birds are herbivorous to omnivorous.
 If it fed on terrestrial prey, it might have had the hooked bill of a bird of prey, but this is very specialized.
-Among the "higher waterbirds" that variously consume aquatic and/or terrestrial large invertebrates and small vertebrates, a spear-like pointed bill seems to have proven most apt for the task.
+Among Aequornithes that variously consume aquatic and/or terrestrial large invertebrates and small vertebrates, a spear-like pointed bill is common but not universal, and the shoebill's bill is very distinct (though also highly effective).
 The Pelecaniformes in particular have a distinct hook or "nail" on the billtip, which is even present in the otherwise plesiomorphic bill of the hammerkop (Scopus umbretta).
 If E. eocaenus was a pelecaniform, it probably also possessed this "nail", but apart from that its bill might just as well have evolved autapomorphies as bizarre as those of the pelicans.
+Without further fossil data on Eremopezus, we cannot draw any robust conclusions about its habits.